tushar-1728/RideShare/README.md

 >>2: Goto work-docker folder, create python:worker image using Dockerfile in that folder

->>3: Now goto project folder, create worker:latest image using Dockerfile_worker in that folder
+>>3: Now goto orchestrator folder, create worker:latest image using Dockerfile_worker in that folder

 >>4: Run the dbaas container using docker-compose file in project folder